cadeyrn/keep-or-delete-bookmarks/README.md

 #### silent permissions

-Keep or Delete Bookmarks needs some more permissions, but Firefox does not prompt for the following permissions:
+Keep or Delete Bookmarks needs one more permissions, but Firefox does not prompt for the following permission:

-TBD
+##### storage

+The storage permission is needed so that Keep or Delete Bookmarks can remember which bookmarks you want to keep.

 ## Compatibility